Sustainability-Related Disclosures

 The Group’s UK regulated entities are subject to the UK Financial Conduct Authority’s (FCA) implementation of the Task Force on Climate-Related Financial Disclosures (TCFD) applicable to asset managers from 1 January 2023.
 We are evolving the Group’s capabilities to address the FCA’s requirements for TCFD recommendations and disclosures applicable to Evelyn Partners from 1 January 2023.
 This includes forward-looking scenario analysis and metrics on the financed emissions of our clients’ investments, that will enable us to assess the degree of alignment with the objectives of the 2015 Paris Agreement.

-The SFDR defines
+The SFDR defines:

-• Sustainability risk as an Environmental, Social or Governance (ESG) event or condition which, if it occurs, could cause a material negative impact on the value of an investment.
+- Sustainability risk as an Environmental, Social or Governance (ESG) event or condition which, if it occurs, could cause a material negative impact on the value of an investment.

-• Sustainability factors are defined as environmental, social and employee matters, respect for human rights, anti-corruption, and anti-bribery matters.
+- Sustainability factors are defined as environmental, social and employee matters, respect for human rights, anti-corruption, and anti-bribery matters.

-• Principal Adverse Impacts (PAIs) are the most significant negative impacts of investment decisions on sustainability factors.
+Principal Adverse Impacts (PAIs) are the most significant negative impacts of investment decisions on sustainability factors.

 For the purpose of SFDR Article 7 product level disclosures, EPE provides portfolio management services which are defined as a financial product under the SFDR.
 For the purposes of reporting PAIs on our EPE portfolios, we assume that the service offered to clients is treated as one product.
-Accordingly, PAI disclosures for EPE are reported at entity level.
+Accordingly, PAI disclosures for EPE are reported at an entity level.

 1. Governance